solo-io/gloo/docs/content/installation/advanced_configuration/multiple-gloo-installs.md

 ## Installing Namespace-Scoped Gloo Edge with Helm

 In this section we'll deploy Gloo Edge twice, each instance to a different namespace, with two different Helm value files.
+For Gloo Edge Enterprise users, we have included a settings for the Grafana RBAC configuration.
+Gloo Edge Open Source users can safely remove those settings.

 Create a file named `gloo1-overrides.yaml` and paste the following inside: